maknetaRo/100-days-of-code/log.md

 4. Started writing blog post about templates in my Django blog.

 **Thoughts:**
-*  I know why I have been postponing writing blog posts.
+*  I know why I had been postponing writing blog posts.
 Writing technical things are so difficult and time consuming.

 **Link to work:**